TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/julia/index.md/index.md

 standard output.

 Regardless, print makes a call to a function named show.
-At that point, I’m not sure what happens, but I suspect there’s some C-level call to printf.
+At that point, I'm not sure what happens, but I suspect there's some C-level call to printf.
 If you know, let me know in the comments.

 ## How to Run the Solution

 With our solution ready, we probably want to run it.
-Perhaps the easiest thing to do would be to take advantage of Julia’s online editor.
+Perhaps the easiest thing to do would be to take advantage of Julia's online editor.
-Unfortunately, it appears sign up is required to use it, but it’s great for running some code snippets.
+Unfortunately, it appears sign up is required to use it, but it's great for running some code snippets.

 Alternatively, we can download the latest version of Julia.
-While we’re at it, we should probably get a copy of the Hello World in Julia solution.
+While we're at it, we should probably get a copy of the Hello World in Julia solution.
 With everything read to go, navigate the command line to the folder containing the solution.
 Then, run the following: